Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

 • Q: Are academics taught in the Preschool program?

 The Preschool program for 3-year-olds emphasizes developmentally appropriate activities that allow children to grow socially, emotionally, physically, and intellectually.
 Meaningful play, based on a child’s individual needs, builds these important foundations for the future.
-Learning is sensory-based, as a child gathers meaning from the world through the experiences of touching, hearing, smelling, seeing and tasting.
-The classroom follows a Reggio structure in which a child is free to choose individual areas of interest and in collaboration with teachers, learns about the world around them.
+Learning is sensory-based, as a child gathers meaning from the world through the experiences of touching, hearing, smelling, seeing, and tasting.
+The classroom follows a Reggio structure in which a child is free to choose individual areas of interest and, in collaboration with teachers, learns about the world around them.
 Please click here for a more thorough description of Seven Hills’ preschool program.

 • Q: How are the values of diversity and inclusion woven into the Seven Hills curriculum?